browser icon

 Willie’s

-Willie’s is located downtown at 2415 16th St, in Old Sacramento on K St. and on the corner of Fair Oaks Blvd and Arden.
-They have awesome burgers (some with multiple patties and chili), onion rings and wonderful chili cheese fries.
+Willie’s is located downtown at 2415 16th St and in Old Sacramento on K St. They have awesome burgers (some with multiple patties and chili), onion rings and wonderful chili cheese fries.
 There is both inside and outdoor bench seating, which provides for a wonderful eating atmosphere.
 This is THE place to go.

 Buckhorn